Education Policy Jobs: What to Expect and How to Start Your Career

 Policymakers often draw on the knowledge and experiences of teachers and administrators since they’re the ones charged with implementing policies, and their input usually results in better outcomes.

 Careers in Education Policy

 There are a number of careers in this vital field.
-Different roles carry different education and experience requirements, as well as different areas of focus and influence, but they all help in shaping education.
+Different roles carry specific education and experience requirements, as well as unique areas of focus and influence, but they all help in shaping education.